 To reach your goal of 10,000 participants, you’ll need to set milestones over time:

-- Ex.1, By month three, we expect 5,000 registrations.
+- Example 1: By month three, we expect 5,000 registrations.
 We’ll leverage FB, Twitter, and LinkedIn for that.

-- Ex.2, By month seven, we expect 9,500 registrants.
+- Example 2: By month seven, we expect 9,500 registrants.
 We’ll leverage newsletters and partners.

-This is where you decide whether to host a virtual event, a hybrid, or an in-person one.
-For example, a virtual event might be ideal if your users are spread across the globe to remove travel expenses.
+Is your corporate event going to be a virtual event, a hybrid, or an in-person one.
+For example, a virtual event might be ideal if your users are spread across the globe.
+It will also cut down on travel costs.
 But, if you have a niche product located in one location, an in-person event might achieve better results.

 Assuming you opt for a virtual event, you need to decide what event hosting tool is more aligned with your goals.
 Here are a few questions to start with: